mhinne/BNQD/README.md

 ## Literature

-* Max Hinne, Marcel van Gerven and Luca Ambrogioni, 2020.
-Causal inference using Bayesian non-parametric quasi-experimental design.
-ArXiv: https://arxiv.org/abs/1911.06722.
+* Max Hinne, David Leeftink, Marcel van Gerven and Luca Ambrogioni, 2022.
+Bayesian model averaging for nonparametric discontinuity design.
+PLoS ONE, in press.
 * David Leeftink and Max Hinne, 2020.
 Spectral discontinuity design: Interrupted time series with spectral mixture kernels.
 Proceedings of the Machine Learning for Health NeurIPS Workshop, in PMLR 136:213-225.
 Available from http://proceedings.mlr.press/v136/leeftink20a.html.